Revant-Annam/RISC-V_vsd_AR_week5/README.md

 This screenshot shows the successful output of the **floorplanning stage** (`2_floorplan.odb`), loaded in the OpenROAD GUI.

 * **Die and Core:** It displays the initialized die boundary (outer rectangle) and the core area (inner rectangle) where cells will be placed.
-* **Standard Cell Rows:** The horizontal blue lines are the empty standard cell rows, which act as the "shelves" for holding the logic.
+* **Standard Cell Rows:** The horizontal blue lines are the empty standard cell rows, which are essential for placement of the Standard cells.
 * **Power Grid (PDN):** The overlaid grid of thick pink and green lines is the Power Distribution Network, which delivers VDD (power) and GND (ground) across the chip.

 ### 2. Detailed Placement Visualization